-Our suppliers are generally required to acknowledge and adhere to our Supplier Code of Conduct.
-Depending on the nature and size of the contract to be entered into with a particular supplier, the supplier is required to fill in a questionnaire which covers the content of our Supplier Code of Conduct.
+As mentioned, our suppliers are generally required to acknowledge and adhere to our Supplier Code of Conduct.
+Depending on the nature and size of the contract to be entered into with a particular supplier, a supplier may be required to fill in a questionnaire which covers the content of our Supplier Code of Conduct.
 We also have a specific supplier audit checklist for responsible sourcing in cases where we decide to conduct comprehensive audits; the checklist contains a dedicated section on labour standards.
-These checks and audits are conducted by our Group operations team and/or the staff responsible for procurement at the local level.
+These checks and audits are conducted by our Group CRS team and/or the staff responsible for procurement at the local level.